 That’s why I’ve decided to share a few easy ways to keep your kids healthy this holiday season.

-Here’s a question I’m asked a lot.
+Here’s a question that I’m asked a lot.

 Q: My child is frequently home from school due to illness.
 What can I do to boost their immunity?

 Children are exposed to all sorts of bad bugs at school, so it’s important for them to have a strong immune system.

 The overuse of antibiotics, cough syrups, and other medications may also affect the microbial balance in the gut.

-Kids’ probiotics are like a multivitamin for the gut—strengthening a child’s own defences and keeping them healthy throughout the school year.
+They can strengthen a child’s own defences and keep them healthy throughout the school year.